-A Direct Debit is an instruction that you give to your bank, telling them that you authorise someone to collect money from your account.
+A Direct Debit (DD) is an instruction that you give to your bank.
+It tells them that you authorise someone to collect money from your account.

-Direct Debit is very safe: the recipient of the money can only collect sums that they’ve given you advanced notice of.
-If they want to change the amount or date of collection, they have to tell you about it first.
+If a company wishes to change the amount or date of payment collection, they have to tell you about it in advance.

-If you’re a UK taxpayer, you can use Direct Debit to pay your Self Assessment tax bill:
+Can UK taxpayers use Direct Debit to pay a Self Assessment tax bill?

-- log in to your HMRC Online account and set up a Direct Debit there for any single tax bill payments that you need to make before 31 January
+- Log in to your HMRC Online account and set up a DD for any single tax bill payments that you need to make before 31st January

-- if you need to make a Payment on Account, set up another debit before 31 July
+- If you need to make a Payment on Account, you can set up another debit before 31st July

-- you’ll need to set up these single payments (the amount will be different) every time you need to pay
+- You’ll need to set up these single payments (the amount will be different) every time you need to pay

 Hey there!
 We really hope this article helped you.
 Tax matters can be a dreadful topic at times.
 We know.
 That's why we started TaxScouts.